| Contents:

 FAQ

-Why can't I hear anything?
+Why can't I hear

 The first question to ask is; can you hear sounds on your computer